 As soon as you change your Amazon listing to FBM, it’s time to get your Amazon business back up and running.
 Flowspace is a perfect amazon fba alternative.

 As the premium On-Demand Warehousing and Fulfillment option in the United States, Flowspace is uniquely situated to help Amazon sellers on their feet during the Coronavirus epidemic.

-With more than 1000+ warehouses and fulfillment centers and no COVID-19 product restrictions, Amazon sellers deemed “nonessential” can still sell their items on the Amazon platform and continue to deliver outstanding service to your customers when they need it most.
+With strategically located warehouses and fulfillment centers and no COVID-19 product restrictions, Amazon sellers deemed “nonessential” can still sell their items on the Amazon platform and continue to deliver outstanding service to your customers when they need it most.